Self-governance of Singapore

 The self-governance of Singapore was carried out in several stages.
 Since the founding of Singapore in 1819, Singapore had been under the colonial rule of the British.
 The first local elections on a limited scale for several positions in the government of Singapore started in 1948 following an amendment to the Constitution of Singapore.

 This was further amended with the Rendel Constitution, strengthening local representation.
 Singapore was granted full internal self-government in 1959, but the colonial administration still controlled external relations and shared control of several key internal policies such as internal security.
+Singapore essentially became a self-governing colony.

-In 1963, Singapore joined Malaysia, relieving it of colonial rule and becoming an autonomous state within the Malaysian federation.
-After a fallout in the relations between the United Malays National Organisation (UMNO) and the People's Action Party (PAP), the ruling parties of the Federation and Singapore respectively, full independence came about with Singapore's expulsion from Malaysia in 1965.
+In 1963, Singapore joined Malaysia, relieving it of its colonial status and becoming an autonomous state within the Malaysian federation.
+After a fallout in the relations between the United Malays National Organisation (UMNO) and the People's Action Party (PAP), the ruling parties of the Federation and Singapore respectively, full independence came about with Singapore's separation from Malaysia in 1965.